 Warning signs that require a closer look

-- Physical changes: significant changes in sleep patterns or appetite that persist over time.
+- Physical changes: Major changes in sleep or appetite that persist.

 Professional support and treatment options

-- Therapeutic support: CBT for anxiety helps teens manage the physical and mental symptoms of social fear.
+- Therapeutic support: CBT for anxiety gives teens practice facing feared situations and challenging anxious predictions while learning to handle the physical symptoms of fear.

 Caring for yourself as a parent